akawer/akawer/README.md

 ## Hi there 👋
-### I'm a software engineer @MSFT with an interest in offensive security, ML and cloud computing
+### I'm a software engineer @MSFT working in offensive security.
+### Other interests include ML and cloud computing.
-### I also enjoy photography quite a bit!
+### I also enjoy photography and music quite a bit!

 ### You can reach me at: